nhaskaris/cloud-priceops-thesis/README.md

 # 16.12
 - Endpoind now returns a basic csv file with the columns
-- Introduced an nginx service for delivering files (Takes about 8 minutes)
+- Introduced an nginx service for delivering files (Takes a lot of time)

+# 17.12
+- Hardcoding categories of iaas/paas etc of services for normalizing data.

 ### DOC
 ```docker exec -it priceops_celery_worker \